skandog/skandog/README.md

 - 📜 I recently graduated from the School of Code!
 - 👨‍🎓 I have previously used R and Matlab to develop iterative solutions in computational mathematics.
 - 📊 I have previously deployed Streamlit applications, developed in Python, which provided an analysis of the NYC rental market.
-- 🎒 I have built a full stack application (in one week) with Team.js called Backpack!
+- 🎒 I have built a full stack application with Team.js called Backpack.
-- 🔍 I have recently built another full-stack app (in four weeks) with JCS called Foodbank Finder
+- 🔍 I have recently built another full-stack app with JCS called Foodbank Finder.
-- 🌱 I’m currently learning more about python, exploring the Twitter API and Django framework.
+- 🌱 I have recently been learning more about python, exploring the Twitter API and Django framework.
 - 🌱 I am also working hard on my TDD skills, working with jest and cypress.
+- 🌱 I am currently working on my PHP knowledge.
 - 💬 Ask me about cooking, music and history
 - ⚡ Fun fact: I was a radio dj in another life